kletobias/p2022/_projects/deep-dive-tabular-data-pt-1.md

-The output of the function shows, that there are many columns, that could be good candidates for categorical embeddings.
-We look for ones, that have a clear inherent ordering and that can be batch processed.
+The output of the function shows that there are many columns that could be good candidates for categorical embeddings.
+We look for ones that have a clear inherent ordering and that can be batch processed.

 ### Criteria